-Q. How does a Catholic Classical Liberal Arts model of education support our mission?
+Q. How does a Catholic Classical Liberal model of education support our mission?

-- Nurturing wisdom and virtue…which enlivens moral ethics and provides the foundation for understanding, compassion and authentic love necessary for living as a disciple of Christ.
+- Nurturing wisdom and virtue enlivens moral ethics and provides the foundation for understanding, compassion, and authentic love necessary for living as a disciple of Christ.

-- Fostering recognition and love for truth, beauty and goodness…which instills a desire to know, defend and participate in God’s work and to strive for excellence in all things.
+- Fostering recognition and love for truth, beauty, and goodness instills a desire to know, defend, and participate in God’s work and strive for excellence in all things.

-- Providing every child with the tools of learning, thinking and communicating necessary for mastery…which results in competency and a well-trained mind able to accomplish great works, serve, influence and lead.
+- Providing every child with the tools of learning, thinking, and communicating necessary for mastery…which results in a well-trained mind able to accomplish great works, serve, influence, and lead.

-Q. What is unique to the Catholic Classical Liberal Arts methodology?
+Q. What is unique to the Catholic Liberal Arts Education methodology?

-A. Elements of Catholic Classical Liberal Arts methodology:
+A. Elements of Catholic Liberal Arts Education methodology:

-- Curriculum that is integrated (inter-disciplinary) and scaffolded (frequent return to concepts and deepening of knowledge and understanding) aids in establishing connections, cementing concepts and promoting relational thinking.
+- A curriculum that is integrated (inter-disciplinary) and scaffolded (frequent return to concepts and deepening of knowledge and understanding) aids in establishing connections, cementing concepts, and promoting relational thinking.

-- Chronological history of Catholic history and Christian anthropology provide the backbone of the curriculum in order to enrich all subject matter and provide perspective and relevancy.
+- A chronological history of Catholic history and Christian anthropology provides the curriculum’s backbone to enrich all subject matter and provide perspective and relevancy.

-- The study and development of wisdom and virtue is at the core of building character in every child, so they may grow fully and with integrity.
+- The study and development of wisdom and virtue are at the core of building character in every child to grow fully and with integrity.

-- Emphasis on strong grammar skills provides structure for understanding and conveying knowledge; the foundation for a well-formed intellect and mastery in all subject matter.
+- Strong grammar skills emphasize a structure for understanding and conveying knowledge, the foundation for a well-formed intellect and mastery in all subject matter.